-Educational Records, Family Educational Rights and Privacy Act (FERPA)
+Educational Records and the Family Educational Rights and Privacy Act (FERPA)

 Western Connecticut State University accords all the rights under the law to students.
 No one outside the university shall have access to, nor will the university disclose any information from, a student's educational records without his/her written consent except to personnel within the university, to officials of other institutions in which the student seeks to enroll, to persons or organizations providing students financial aid, to accreditation groups, to persons in compliance with a judicial order, to persons in an emergency in order to protect the health or safety of students or other persons, or to parents of a student who is officially documented as their dependent for income tax purposes.

 All these exceptions are permitted under the Family Educational Rights and Privacy Act.

-The university will maintain a record of all requests for and/or disclosure of information from a student's educational records.
+The university will maintain a record of all requests for and disclosure of information from a student's educational records.
 The record will indicate the name of the party making the request, any additional party to whom it may be redisclosed, and the legitimate interest the party had in requesting or obtaining the information.
 The record may be reviewed by the eligible student.

 Within the Western Connecticut State University community, only those university officials acting in the student's educational interest are allowed access to education records.

-A university official is any person employed by the university in an administrative, supervisory, academic, research, or support-staff position; any person appointed to the Connecticut Board of Regents for Higher Education; or any person employed by or under contract to the university or the State of Connecticut to perform a special task, such as an attorney or auditor.
-A university official has a legitimate educational interest if the official is performing a task that is specified in his/her position description or by contract agreement; performing a task related to a student's education; performing a task relating to the discipline of a student; or providing a service or benefit relating to the student or student's family, such as health care, counseling, job placement, or financial aid.
+A university official is any person employed by the university in an administrative, supervisory, academic, research or support-staff position; any person appointed to the Board of Regents for the Connecticut State Colleges and Universities or any person employed by or under contract to the university or the State of Connecticut to perform a special task, such as an attorney or auditor.

+A university official has a legitimate educational interest if the official is: performing a task that is specified in his/her position description or by contract agreement; performing a task related to a student's education; performing a task relating to the discipline of a student; or providing a service or benefit relating to the student or student's family, such as health care, counseling, job placement or financial aid.

-At its discretion, the university may provide directory information in accordance with the provisions of the act to include student name, address, telephone number, photo ID, date of birth, major field of study, dates of attendance, degrees and awards received, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
+The university may disclose directory information without a student's prior written consent.
+The university designates the following as directory information: student's name; certain university-assigned identifiers (Western ID number); address; telephone number; photo ID; date of birth; major field of study; degree sought; student level (freshman, sophomore, etc.); dates of attendance; full-time or part-time enrollment status; expected date of completion; the previous educational agency or institution attended; degrees and awards received; class rosters; and participation in officially recognized activities and sports, weight and height of athletic team members, and other similar information including performance statistics, photographic likenesses and video of athletic team members.
 Students may withhold directory information by notifying the Office of the Dean of Students in writing.
-Such a request will be honored until such time students request in writing that their directory information again be made public.
+Such a request would be honored until such time students requested in writing that their directory information again be made public.